tyordanovv/LoadBalancer/README.md

 * [X] Workload-Based Routing: For picture upload/download endpoints and all unauthenticated requests, the load balancer will monitor the workload on backend servers and route requests to the server with the least load.

-#### Fallback Routing
-* [ ] If a server is unresponsive or overloaded, the request will be routed to the next available server.

 #### Health Checks
 Active health checks will verify:
 * [X] Server responsiveness (e.g., HTTP 200 status).